10 Best Project Software for Mac Users in 2024

 Key Features

-Automated sprints: Tech-focused small businesses and startups can benefit from Notion’s automated sprint boards that make grooming the backlog, organizing sprints, and tracking bugs easy – a rare feature not supported by most traditional project management solutions.
+Automated sprints: Tech-focused small businesses and startups can benefit from Notion’s automated sprint boards that make refining the backlog, organizing sprints, and tracking bugs easy — a rare feature not supported by most traditional project management solutions.

 Pros

-• Mobile app and bookmarking capabilities: Mac OS App and the web clipper tool make it easy to work and capture essential info on the go.
+• Mobile app and bookmarking capabilities: Mac OS app and the web clipper tool make it easy to work and capture essential info on the go.

 • Wide variety of use cases: Notion has flexible features that support a variety of use cases and needs.